LLNL/quandary/README.md

 Feel free to reach out to Stefanie Guenther [guenther5@llnl.gov] for any question you may have.

 ## Dependencies
 This project relies on Petsc [https://petsc.org/release/] to handle (parallel) linear algebra.
-Optionally Slepsc [https://slepc.upv.es] can be used to solve some eigenvalue problems if desired (e.g. for the Hessian...)
+Optionally Slepsc [https://slepc.upv.es] can be used to solve some eigenvalue problems if desired (e.g. for the Hessian...).
+These dependencies can either be installed using Spack or manually.

+### Spack
+Petc, Slepc, and other dependencies such as Python packages can be managed and installed using Spack.

+1. To install Spack, clone the repo and add to your shell following the steps [here](https://spack.readthedocs.io/en/latest/getting_started.html#installation).

+2. To activate Quandary's spack environment, run:
+    ```
+    spack env activate .spack_env/
+    ```

+3. Finally, to install necessary dependencies, run:
+    ```
+    spack install
+    ```
+    Note: This step could take a while.

+### Manually

 * **Required:** Install Petsc:

     Check out [https://petsc.org/release/] for the latest installation guide.
 On MacOS, you can also `brew install petsc`.
 As a quick start, you can also try the below: